 |Component Description||Due Date||Time||Percentage of overall mark||Submission Method||Compulsory|

 18 Oct 2021

 Required and Recommended Readings*

-Readings are available electronically via the Reading List for EDSOC302-22B(NET).
-They can be accessed via the Reading List tab in Moodle or via the Reading Lists tab on the library homepage (https://www.waikato.ac.nz/library/).
+Other readings will be made available electronically via the Reading List for EDSOC 302.
+You can access these via the Reading List tab on Moodle or via the Reading Lists tab on the library homepage (https://www.waikato.ac.nz/library/).

 Across the paper there is a series of online tasks, designed to support you with your learning.
 All tasks will be accessed via Moodle, however, you will need to also use the library website (and actual physical library), and a range of webpages to help you complete this paper.